 OK Save and apply current settings.
 Cancel Canncel current settings and recover to the previous saved settings.
-Clear Clear all the selections and parameters settings, including selection from drop-down list.
-All the values must be reset with factory default settings.
+Clear Discard current settings and allow users to input settings again.
 Add Add new settings for specified item.
 Edit Edit the settings for the selected item.
 Delete Delete the selected item with the corresponding settings.